crypt0grapher/pulsar/README.md

         - Verifying Merkle proofs.
         - Sending verified data to **Ethereum State Storage** for storage.
     - _Prototype simplification:_ an extremely robust external Ethereum Light
-      Client ([helios](https://github.com/a16z/helios)) is used currently running as a separate process on the same machine.
-It is queried by the application via JSON-RPC block's Merkle root (`transactionsRoot`) with `eth_getBlockByNumber`.
+      This is not used currently for simplicity, a full node is quiried for the same info, although a light client is a part of this repo and it is possible to run ([helios](https://github.com/a16z/helios)) as a separate process on the same
+      machine in a docker container.
 2. **Ethereum Relay.**
     - _Objective:_ submitting Ethereum state update proposals to the Cosmos SDK Chain.
     - _Responsibilities._